fbpx

 Isabelle: You need to let go, you need to dare, to speak and to make mistakes and you need to just go for it, to commit to it.
 I love that you talked about the flexibility.
 I love that you talked about the relationship with the teacher.
 I really believe cos I stopped teaching for about 4 years and when I started Prêt à Parler it was only me teaching with all my clients.

 And I really believe the teacher makes all the difference if you love working with someone you will learn.
-If you don't like what you're learning and you don't like the person who teaches you, you're not going to learn and you're will have kind of bad feeling to the language because we know in the past some people came to us and they said I don't like French but I need to prepare for the FIDE and I have to do it and when they finished and they passed the exam they said actually I really enjoyed learning French.
+If you don't like what you're learning and you don't like the person who teaches you, you're not going to learn and you're will have kind of bad feeling to the language because we know in the past some people came to us and they said I don't like French but I need to prepare for the fide and I have to do it and when they finished and they passed the exam they said actually I really enjoyed learning French.

 So it makes such a difference who you learn with and how you learn it.
 So we really try to adapt to your learning style, for some people they have to be really methodical and really organized, and others they want to talk and that's how they learn, they need to talk and then the grammar is integrated, some others they need a combination like you of the e-learning, the French Toolbox, with the private lessons.